 Metroarea designed this inspiring contemporary residence with a Mediterranean touch situated in Ibiza, Spain, in 2016.
+Inspired by the roman villa and by Spanish and Arab heritage, the villa follows the natural slope of the ground in a shape that reminds of an amphitheater, surrounded by nature.
 Take a look at the complete story after the jump.

 Inspired by the roman villa and by Spanish and Arab heritage, the house takes form through the natural lexicon of Italian expressionism (Moretti, Michelucci etc.), which also maintains a strong memory of Rudolf Steiner.
 For us, infact, designing a contemporary building in 2016 means establishing a dedicated dialogue with history and with nature.